-Transcripts (unofficial are acceptable) of coursework completed at the date of application.
+Transcripts (unofficial are acceptable) of coursework completed at the date of application submission.
 Include non-Cal State Fullerton transcripts, if applicable.

-Transcripts must be received before the application deadline (January 30, 2018).
+Transcripts must be received before the application deadline (January 28, 2019).

 MARC PROGRAM INFORMATION

 How did you learn about the MARC-CSUF Program?
 (Check all that apply)

-Recruitment/Research Conference (specify)
+☐ Recruitment/Research Conference (specify)

-Past MARC Scholar (name)
+☐ Past MARC Scholar (name)

-Current MARC Scholar (name)
+☐ Current MARC Scholar (name)

-CSUF department/staff/student (specify)
+☐ CSUF department/staff/student (specify)

-□ MARC-CSUF web-site
+☐ MARC-CSUF web-site

-□ Your previous college department (specify)
+☐ Your previous college department (specify)

-□ Faculty member or advisor at your previous college (name)
+☐ Faculty member or advisor at your previous college (name)

-□ Other (specify)
+Other (specify)

 APPLICANT'S SIGNATURE

-Signature
+Signature Date

-Date
+By signing this application, I certify that all information provided is accurate to the best of my knowledge.
+I further certify that I will not be a recipient of any other federally-sponsored traineeships (e.g. McNair, LSAMP, STEER), or a similar training award that provides a stipend, or otherwise duplicates a NIH-funded MARC National Research Service Award.
+I understand and agree that I will not be eligible for a MARC scholarship if I accept any other federally-sponsored traineeship as described.

-Send all application materials by January 30, 2018, including letters of recommendation and transcripts to Shreshta Aiyar: marcstudentassistant@fullerton.edu
+Send all application materials by January 28, 2019, including letters of recommendation and transcripts to Dr. Amybeth Cohen: acohen@fullerton.edu